University Retirees Share What They Wish They Knew Before Retirement

 - Practice mindful scheduling to prevent overbooking

-We spend much time in transition—whether from the office to home, seeking tenure, or one stage of life to the next—yet we do not spend nearly as much time preparing for these changes and the uncertainty they produce.
+We spend much time in transition-whether from the office to home, seeking tenure, or one stage of life to the next-yet we do not spend nearly as much time preparing for these changes and the uncertainty they induce.
 Retirement is one such transition that comes easier with forethought and valuable insight from those who have been through it.
 Based on our clients’ experience, we have found much of the uncertainty of retirement falls into one of three categories: financial, family, and emotional.
-With these tips, you will be better prepared to successfully adjust to the post-career phase.
+With these tips, you will be better prepared to success fully adjust to the post-career phase.

 The transition into retirement carries well-documented financial concerns.
 The main pitfalls for university professionals include replacement of income, savings, obtaining credit, and healthcare costs.
 Income and income taxes change drastically in retirement.
 Typically, retirement income is generated by Social Security and personal retirement accounts, both of which should be part of a tax projection conducted prior to your last day on the job to minimize surprises.

-In retrospect, many clients wish they had saved more earlier on in their careers, either in Roth investments or other after-tax brokerage accounts.
+In retrospect, many clients wish they had saved more earlier in their careers, either in Roth investments or other after-tax brokerage accounts.
 The magic of compound interest can mean the difference between a lean life after retirement or a comfortable one.
 Clients with savings in multiple vessels find it easier to access needed funds quicker.

 Your retirement date and the date you start claiming Social Security do not have to align but having a strategy in place when the time comes can give you an advantage.
 Deferring Social Security past the Full Retirement Age can increase your benefit by 8% per year, but claiming Social Security as soon as possible reduces the amount you need to pull from your investments to cover costs.
 Medicare can be equally confusing.
 You will want the start date of your Plan B coverage to coincide with the final day of coverage under your employer plan, and some retirees may even require a Medicare supplement plan.
 A CERTIFIED FINANCIAL PLANNER™ can help shed light on these complexities and find solutions that work for you.